DocsAI — Full PRD

 | Notion Sites expanding — 100M+ users, $600M ARR, adding custom domains | MEDIUM | Notion locks content in proprietary blocks.
 We keep content in git = zero vendor lock-in.
 Different philosophy, different user. |

 | Core tech is commodity — replicable in 1-3 months | HIGH | Tech is not the moat.
-Agency workflow depth + AI agent ecosystem positioning is.
+Agency workflow depth + agent ecosystem position + OSS distribution + design system integration is.
 Move fast — 6-12 month window. |

 Open Questions